 - A Sailor’s Life:

-When do you wake up?
-When the paje (page or ship’s boy) at the sandglass chants the “Buenas Dias” prayer, basically just before sunrise.
+When did they wake up?
+When the paje (page or ship’s boy) at the sandglass chanted the “Buenas Dias” prayer, basically just before sunrise.

-What meals do you eat during the day?
+What meals did they eat during the day?
 Breakfast, lunch, dinner

-When do you eat these meals?
+When did they eat these meals?
 Sunrise, noon, sunset

-Where do you obtain water?
+Where did they obtain water?
 From barrels in the hold.

-Where is food served?
+Where was food served?
 On wood trenchers while seated on a cloth spread on the deck.

-Who prepares your food?
+Who prepared their food?
 One of the ship’s pajes.
-Sometimes there is an actual cook.
+Sometimes there was an actual cook.

 Cooks were generally old sailors no longer able to carry out the duties of a sailor.
 It was considered a demeaning job and a deadly insult was, “Your beard smells of fogon smoke.”

-On what is your food served?
+On what was the food served?
 Wood trenchers

-On what do you eat your meals?
+On what did they eat their meals?
 A tablecloth on the deck

-What did you eat for lunch?
+What did they eat for lunch?
 The same as breakfast, with maybe some rice added

-What did you eat for dinner?
+What did they eat for dinner?
 The same as lunch but not as much

-What is your favorite alcoholic drink?
+What was their favorite alcoholic drink?
 Wine (Rum won’t be invented for another hundred years)

-What is your favorite non-alcoholic drink?
+What was their favorite non-alcoholic drink?
 Water (preferably fresh)

-Where do you usually eat your meals?
+Where did they usually eat their meals?
 On deck

-What are your usual foods? galeta, menestra, and salt fish
+What were their usual foods? galeta, menestra, and salt fish

-What are your favorite foods?
+What were their favorite foods?
 Fresh water, onions, soft bread

-What foods are your special treats?
+What foods were their special treats?
 Fresh food of any kind, at-sea fresh fish caught by the crew, two ounces of cheese on Sundays and Tuesdays

 - Cabrillo’s Crews: